About the Program

 The federally threatened Devils River Minnow (Dionda diaboli) was historically found in spring-fed Rio Grande tributaries.
 However, surface water and groundwater development since the 1950s, human alteration of stream habitat, and other factors substantially reduced D. diaboli range.
 Proposed unregulated groundwater development in the Devils River watershed threatens to reduce streamflow and aquatic habitats for ~50% of the current known range.
-Thus, this study will increase our understanding of the relationship between groundwater withdrawals, spring discharge, and habitat quality and availability of D. diaboli in the Devils River by collecting groundwater, spring, streamflow, and climatic data to implement key parts of the Devils River Minnow Recovery Plan.
+Thus, this ongoing study is increasing our understanding of the relationship between groundwater withdrawals, spring discharge, and habitat quality and availability of D. diaboli in the Devils River by collecting groundwater, spring, streamflow, and climatic data to implement key parts of the Devils River Minnow Recovery Plan.
+[Download PDF] [Download PDF]

 Potential Economic Impacts of Environmental Flows Following a Possible Listing of Endangered Texas Freshwater Mussels